ANSHUu200/hackathon/README.md

 ## 🏗️ Architecture

-Cloud Cost Intelligence follows a layered architecture with clear separation of concerns:
+AI Cloud Deployment Advisor follows a layered architecture with clear separation of concerns:

 ```
 ┌─────────────────────────────────────────────────────────────┐